echo1826/echo1826/README.md

 - 🔭 I'm learning Python as a second language and trying to improve it to the same proficiency as my JavaScript skills

-- Languages and Technologies: JavaScript, C++, React, Node.js, HTML5, CSS, Express, MongoDB, MySQL, GraphQL, Heroku, Git, Bash, Bootstrap
+- Languages and Technologies: JavaScript, Python, C++, React, Node.js, HTML5, CSS, Express, MongoDB, MySQL, GraphQL, Heroku, Git, Bash, Bootstrap

 - I'm looking to collaborate on anything written in JavaScript or a project that would impact the world in a postive way